jeffknupp/blog/content/2013-01-04-creating-and-optimizing-a-letterpress-cheating-program-in-python.md

 No. End of blog post.

-Alright, fine.
+Alright, fine, we'll try.
 Let's see if we can understand what the code is doing. `loadvars` just loads the dictionary file we created as one big list.
 Each element in the list is a series of strings: a sequence of letters in sorted order, followed by all of the words you can make with those letters.
 So far, so good.